-Place of application: Social Security Administration field offices.
-Wisconsin Scope of coverage: Optional state supplement provided to all eligible persons, including children, residing in the specified living arrangements.
-Residents State Supplementation of emergency shelters or patients in medical facilities where Medicaid pays more than 50 percent of the cost of Mandatory Minimum Supplementation care are not eligible for supplementation.
+Wisconsin

 Administration: No recipients.
-Resource limitations: Federal SSI regulations apply.
-Income exclusions: Federal SSI regulations apply.
-Optional State Supplementation Recoveries, liens, and assignments: None.

 Administration: State Department of Health and Family Services, Division of Disability and Elder Services.

+Statutory basis for payment: Wisconsin Statutes 49.77 and 49.775.

+Scope of coverage: Optional state supplement provided to all eligible persons, including children, residing in the specified living arrangements.
+Residents of emergency shelters or patients in medical facilities where Medicaid pays more than 50 percent of the cost of care are not eligible for supplementation.

-Financial responsibility of relatives: None.
-Effective date: January 1, 1974.
-Interim assistance: State participates.
-Statutory basis for payment: Wisconsin Statutes 49.77 Payment calculation method: Recipients residing in and 49.775. the specified living arrangements are paid an established state supplement based on eligibility for a federal SSI Funding benefit of at least \$1.
-Administration: State funds.
-Assistance: State funds.
-Payment levels: See Table 1.
-Passalong method: Maintaining total expenditures.
-Number of recipients: See Table 2.
+Payment calculation method: Recipients residing in the specified living arrangements are paid an established state supplement based on eligibility for a federal SSI benefit of at least \$1.

+Total expenditures: The state reported expenditures of \$119,854,162 for calendar year 2006 in stateadministered payments to SSI recipients.

-Optional state supplementation payment levels, January 2006 (in dollars)
+Optional state supplementation payment levels, January 2007 (in dollars)

-Combined fed eral and state State supple ementation Living arrangement Individual Couple Individual Couple Living independently 686.78 1,036.05 83.78 132.05 Living in the household of another 485.78 734.72 83.78 132.05 Living independently with an ineligible spouse 733.43 130.43 Living in the household of another with an ineligible spouse Private nonmedical group home or natural 537.05 135.05 residential setting 782.77 1,381.41 179.77 477.41
+Combined federal and state State supplementation Living arrangement Individual Couple Individual Couple Living independently 706.78 1,066.05 83.78 132.05 Living in the household of another 499.12 754.72 83.78 132.05 Living independently with an ineligible spouse 753.43 130.43 Living in the household of another with an ineligible spouse Private nonmedical group home or natural 550.39 135.05 residential setting 802.77 1,411.41 179.77 477.41